-A recipe for an all natural foaming hand soap that’s hypoallergenic, gentle and safe for sensitive skin, kids and everyone in the family!
+A recipe for a natural foaming hand soap that's hypoallergenic, gentle, and safe for sensitive skin, kids, and everyone in the family!
 This recipe uses only ingredients – Castile soap and water, with optional essential oils and moisturizing Vitamin E oil or Liquid Aloe Vera Gel.

 Top 10 Cleaning and Laundry Recipes